 Petrol types and prices

 There are over 750 LPG stations in the Czech Republic.
-And there are never problems with valves: at Czech stations they have all different types of valves and attachments.
+And there are never problems with valves: at Czech stations, they have all different valves and attachments.
 As is the case elsewhere in Europe, the staff at the station fill the gas tanks themselves.
 The price you will pay for LPG in the Czech Republic is around the average for Europe.
 A litre of gas costs around 15 CZK.

-If you break down here are some emergency breakdown and road assistance companies
+If you break down, here are some emergency breakdown and road assistance companies.

 - ABA (Autoklub Bohemia Assistance).
 Tel: 1240.